-Now, please find enclosed herewith compliance report of conditions stipulated in CTE Order (for the period up to November, 2022) along with necessary enclosures as Annexure I for kind perusal & record please.
+Now, please find enclosed herewith, compliance report of conditions stipulated in CTE order (period upto November, 2022) along with necessary enclosures as Annexure I, for your kind perusal & record please.

 Further, as per the MoEF&CC, Notification S.O.5845 (E) dated 26.11.2018, stated that "In the said notification, in paragraph 10, in sub-paragraph (ii), for the words "hard and soft copies" the words "soft copy" shall be substituted".
-Accordingly, we are submitting herewith soft copy of the same in CD as well as through e-mail in ID kut-uh-gpcb@gujarat.gov.in.
+Accordingly, we are submitting herewith soft copy of the same via e-mail ID kut-uh-gpcb@gujarat.gov.in.

-This has the approval of the Chief Engineer, Deendayal Port Authority.
+This has approval of the Chief Engineer, Deendayal Port Authority.